Is Endometriosis an Autoimmune Disease?

 You should also work on repairing the lining of your intestines.
 Your functional doctor should be able to recommend supplements such as l-glutamine, quercetin, berberine or BPC-157, all known to help repair the gut.
 Zinc can also help strengthen the gut lining, and, as I already hinted, it’s a powerful immune booster, at the same time.

 Finally, if you’ve been following me in our Facbook group for any amount of time, you won’t be surprised to hear me say, minimize your stress.
-As I mentioned in my last post, cortisol competes with progesterone, making you more susceptible to estrogen dominance, and hence, endo and adeno.
+As I mention in the link between stress and endometriosis, cortisol competes with progesterone, making you more susceptible to estrogen dominance, and hence, endo and adeno.

 But stress (cortisol) is not just related to endometriosis.
 Try another Pubmed search for “[insert disease name] and stress,” and you may be surprised by just how many chronic diseases are associated with it.
 This is because during extended periods of stress, you release chronic amounts of cortisol, which, if you never recover from, will lead to immune system dysregulation.22 And if you take only one thing away from this post, immune system dysregulation (whether “auto” immune or not), is a major factor in endometriosis and other autoimmune disorders.